Define the problem

 Frame your problem

 Start by defining the problem you're working on.
+A clearly defined problem creates a stronger foundation for discovery, design and delivery.

 You might be presented with a pre-defined solution or asked to build a specific thing.
 Instead, you should investigate that solution and reframe it as a problem you need to solve.
 This will help you better understand what your team has been set up to achieve.